QuChunhe/study/DataProcessing.md

 of the global state.
 In the end, the goals of the logging technique manifest themselves in the basic idea that underpins all of the logging techniques: if a message can be replayed, then the system can reach a global consistent state without the need for a global snapshot.

+Implementing a logging protocol frees us from worrying about maintaining global state, enabling us to focus on how to add fault tolerance to the collection tier.
+To do this we’re going to discuss two classic techniques, receiver-based message logging (RBML) and sender-based message logging (SBML), and an emerging technique called hybrid message logging (HML).

 ## Python

 ```